oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * CBOR byte string: 0x44c0a88df0 (5 bytes / 40 bits).
 * IPv4 packet: 0xc0a88df0 (4 bytes / 32 bits).

+In an IM, an IPv4 address is always *defined* to be a 32 bit value regardless the DMs used to *represent* it for processing within applications, communication among applications, or storage.

 \* *Note: all references to information in this document assume uniform distribution over all possible values.*

 **Information Modeling**